 LBC: How did you go about choosing the professors to speak at the panel?

 TL: On this campus, we were certainly spoiled for choices, so this was not an easy decision.
-Dr. Belsterling seemed like a logical choice because he was the person who put this idea in our heads.
 Dr. Zimmerman came to our minds because of her area of expertise in family ministry.
-Both are also parents, so this led us to Daniel Zimmerman (Esther’s son).
+She is also a parent, so this led us to Daniel Zimmerman (Esther’s son).
 We thought it would be interesting to see how her parenting helped lead Daniel into a life in ministry.

 LBC: Why did you decide to major in Youth & Young Adult Ministry?

 TL: I decided to major in Youth and Young Adult Ministry because youth ministry saved my life.
 I was on a path to destruction, and due to the efforts of a youth group and those who ran it, I was pulled of that road and put on one that led me to the feet of Jesus.
 It was there that I found my salvation.
 I want to help students find Jesus!